folio-org/mod-inventory-update/README.md

 ## Planned developments

 Both of the provided APIs are work in progress.
 Error handling, Inventory update feedback (counts and performance metrics), and unit testing is outstanding.

+They both need to have their different schemes for Instance deletes implemented.

 There is a legacay end-point for back-wards compatibility with the module that was the basis for this module (mod-inventory-match).
 This end-point will eventually be deprecated.

 * /instance-storage-match/instances  -- matches based on combination of meta data in instance

 More Inventory update schemes might be added, specifically an end-point that support Instance identification by matchKey _and_ holdings records and items identification by HRID for shared-inventory libraries that can provide such unique local identifiers for their records, for example:

 * /shared-inventory-upsert-matchkey-and-hrid

 ## Prerequisites